ved4a/lunar-lander-RL-project/docs/environment_analysis.md

 -   **Ranges**:
     -   Position: -2.5 to 2.5 (x), -2.5 to 2.5 (y)
     -   Velocity: -10 to 10 (both directions)
-    -   Angle: -π to π radians
+    -   Angle: -2π to 2π radians
     -   Leg contact: 0 (no contact) or 1 (contact)

 ## Action Space